Jump to start of content

 Rudolph A. Rodriguez, MD, Chair

-Rudolph A. Rodriguez, MDDr.
-Rodriguez, a board-certified internist and nephrologist, is the Director of the Hospital & Specialty Medicine Service Line at the VA Puget Sound Health Care System and a Professor and Vice Chair of the Department of Medicine at the University of Washington.
+Dr. Rodriguez, a board-certified internist and nephrologist, is the Director of the Hospital & Specialty Medicine Service Line at the VA Puget Sound Health Care System and a Professor and Vice Chair of the Department of Medicine at the University of Washington.
 As a clinician scholar, his academic career focused on nephrology fellowship education along with scholarly work on issues related to vulnerable populations.

 Dr. Rodriguez serves as a member of the American Board of Internal Medicine Nephrology Board.
-He is the Chair of the Veteran Affairs Nephrology Field Advisory Committee.
+He is the Chair of the Veteran Affairs Nephrology Field Advisory Board.
 He served on the American Society of Nephrology Training Program Director’s Executive Committee.

 As of July 2022, Dr. Rodriguez reported the following external relationships: